ManyakRus/crud_generator/README.md

 create, read, update, save, delete (or delete + restore) files are generated:
-1. model - struct structure with all fields from the database, and gorm + db + json annotations
+1. model - struct structure with all fields from the database, and gorm + db + json annotations Tables with fields in the database must be created manually in advance.
+   The code generator will find all the tables and their fields in the database and use them.
 2. db - files for performing crud operations, exchange with the database, as well as files with tests
 3. grpc server - files for performing crud operations over the network, using the GRPC protocol,